 Performing a thorough and honest self-assessment of your IT career and any IT skills will help you work out where you currently are and where you can end up with your career.

-Choose A Specialisation
+Choose a Specialisation

 To be an effective IT professional, you need to have a specialisation.
 There aren’t many IT professionals who can excel at many different fields, and if there are, it’s not what they are hired for.

-IT professionals are employed and trained in a single field or specialisation – such as .NET developers, Windows administrators, network engineers, SQL database administrators.
+IT professionals are employed and trained in a single field or specialization – such as .NET developers, Windows administrators, network engineers, SQL database administrators.
 People in each of these roles would ideally be able to do their role very well, but may not be able to perform other roles.
-It’s important to choose a specialisation to get the most out of your IT career and make it easier to find a job.
+It’s important to choose a specialization to get the most out of your IT career and make it easier to find a job.